Envek/envek.name/en/blog/_posts/2015-05-15-dns-master-update-script-with-ipv6.md

 Only three things:

- 1. Get you public IPv4 и IPv6 addresses using [Telize] service;
+ 1. Get you public IPv4 и IPv6 addresses using [WTF is my IP] service;
  2. Uses only those that are present in your network interfaces;
  3. Sends request to [DNS Master] API to update records.